 If your parking tickets are from New York, you may try to request a hearing by mail or online.

-If caught driving while suspended, you will be arrested as well so you will first have to come up with bail (if allowed) for yourself before you can get the vehicle out of the impound lots and may have to satisfy the payments on the tickets.
+If caught driving while suspended, you will be arrested as well so you will first have to come up with bail (if allowed) for yourself before you can get the vehicle out of the impound lots and will have to satisfy the payments on the tickets.

 If your privilege to drive is not revoked, you will then need to check with the local police station to see if a bench warrant is out for you and this can be done at no charge with an exception.
 If you are outside of State of New York, you may contact the Warrant Section’s Telephone Inquiry Unit at (718) 217-8484 where you will be asked a series of questions so that an investigator can attempt to search the records.

-If a local police station do not find any warrants, the search will be free to you but if a warrant is found, you may have to pay a fine or bail for the warrant on the spot.
+If a local police station does not find any warrants, the search will be free to you but if a warrant is found, you may have to pay a fine or bail for the warrant on the spot.

 Since you may not have sufficient money (or the privilege to drive) for outstanding warrants, you should visit the Police Station with a friend or relative so that if you are placed under arrest, that person can be made aware immediately and return with payments to cover the full warrants so you will not have to stay overnight.